kelsieiii/trip_itinerary_budget/README.md

 2. **Upload your raw CSV file**
    - It should contain fields like `firstName`, `lastName`, `Cities`, and `Placesbycity`
    - The original csv file is downloaded from Wix "tripsubmissions" collection
-   - The example of the original csv file is in the repo.
+   - The example of the original csv file is in the repo (input_file_example_tripsubmissions.csv).
 It should only contain one row at a time.
 3. Wait a moment while the system:
    - Cleans the data
    - Generates the trip itinerary